Symbiote.js

 </div>

-• Auto-animated removals: Items with CSS transitions animate out automatically via the [leaving] attribute — zero JS needed.
+• Auto-animated removals: Items with CSS transitions animate out automatically, zero JS needed.

-• List nesting: Nested lists are supported for complex tree-like structured data.
+• List nesting: Nested lists are supported for structured data.

 Server Side Rendering

-Use same-code components on server and client.
-Just one flag ssrMode = true for efficient hydration.
+Use same-code isomorphic components on server and client.
+Just one flag isoMode = true for efficient hydration.
 One SSR class for server-side markup generation.
 Streaming is also supported.
-Light DOM styles and Declarative Shadow DOM — all handled automatically during SSR output.
+Light DOM styles and Declarative Shadow DOM -- all handled automatically during SSR output.

 Built-in SPA Router